-- Focus the research perspective beyond technical constraints to include identification and realisation of potential efficiencies, innovative service delivery, policies and practices, using a multi-disciplinary approach;
+Focus the research perspective beyond technical constraints to include identification and realization of potential efficiencies, innovative service delivery, policies and practices, using a multi-disciplinary approach;

-- Translate research into action and realised benefits; and
+Translate research into action and realized benefits; and

-- Provide understanding of changes required to develop energy networks of the future.
+Provide an understanding of changes required to develop energy networks of the future.

 This initiative is being led by an Innovation Steering Group that consists of: